miki151/keeperrl_wiki/Creature/Creature.md

 - Zombies: Undead creatures that are mindless, aggressive monsters that feel no pain and can lose body parts without bleeding.
 Stepping into the sunlight is fatal for them.

 - Vampires: Undead creatures that feed on the blood of the living.
-Sophisticated, often with magical powers and sometimes the ability to fly or use telepathy.
-Die in the sun.
+Sophisticated, often with magical powers and sometimes the ability to fly or use telepathy but also die in the sun.

-Skeletons: Mindless undead animated by magic that can survive in the sun and make use of weapons and bows properly.
+- Skeletons: Mindless undead animated by magic that can survive the sun and make use of weapons and bows properly.

 [MainPage](/keeperrl_wiki/ "wikilink")>>[Creature](/keeperrl_wiki/Creature "wikilink")